Yes, just three words could transform the employment and skills system. You’ll have to read on to find out why.

 Is it making any difference?

-The second challenge clients face is understanding ‘what impact are all these programmes having?’ are they really helping people get into sustainable employment or giving people of any age the skills and qualifications needed to thrive in the labour market?
+The second challenge clients face is understanding what impact are these programmes are having.
+Are they really helping people get into sustainable employment?
+Or giving people of any age the skills and qualifications needed to thrive in the labour market?
 The answer is a definite ‘who knows’!
-Individual programmes are evaluated (sometimes) yet this complex picture of different investment and approaches makes it impossible to understand if the provision is being used in the first place, the quality of what is being offered and if it is reaching the people it was intending too – never mind the collective impact of funding in improving the employment opportunities in places.
-How can we tell if £2 million of funding commissioned by six different funders in 12 different programmes is making a difference?
+Individual programmes are evaluated (sometimes).
+Yet, this complex picture of different investment and approaches makes it impossible to understand if the provision is being used in the first place, the quality of what is being offered and if it is reaching the people it was intending to.
+Never mind the collective impact of funding in improving the employment opportunities in places.
+How can we tell if £2 million of funding commissioned by 6 funders in 12 different programmes is making a difference?

 Rocket Science is currently working with the Greater London Authority to consult on the development of the Skills and Employment Knowledge Hub, an ambition set out in the Mayor of London’s Skills for Londoners’ Strategy.

-We are coming to the end of our initial scoping and consultation phase and what is clear is the overwhelming need for data and intelligence on what is already out there.
+We are coming to the end of our initial scoping and consultation phase.
+What is clear is the overwhelming need for data and intelligence on what is already out there.

-Transformation needs to start by democratising data and information about what is out there by compelling commissioners to publish accessible and usable data on what they have commissioned.
+Transformation needs to start by democratising data and information, compelling commissioners to publish accessible and usable data on what they have commissioned.

 The three words that I believe can start to transform the employment and skills system?
 OPEN DATA STANDARD.
 A standard that is within the gift of commissioners to sign up to and provide transparent, usable data and intelligence on what they are funding.

-I believe we need a 360Giving equivalent for employment and skills to help us understand what is out there, reduce duplication and better target need.
-Otherwise how can we possibly transform what we do not know into an employment and skills system fit for the future?
+I believe we need a 360Giving equivalent for employment and skills.
+This would help us understand what is out there, reduce duplication and better target need.
+Otherwise, how can we possibly transform what we do not know into an employment and skills system fit for the future?